d3nnyP/jetFlyFishingTracker/README.md

 # USGS Graph Image API Lightning Web Component

-This was developed for a demo org fly fishing tracker.
+This was developed for a Salesforce demo org fly fishing tracker app.

 ## Project Technologies Used